 Flexible Repayment Options

-One of the most student-friendly features of education loans is the moratorium period, which allows students to take a break from repaying their loans.
-Repayment usually begins after the completion of the course, plus an additional grace period of 6–12 months (or until the student secures employment).
+To make repayments stress-free, education loans come with flexible repayment structures.
+One of the most attractive features is the moratorium period, during which students are not required to pay EMIs.
+Repayment usually begins after course completion plus a grace period of 6–12 months or until employment is secured.

 These schemes ensure that even students from economically weaker backgrounds can access education without worrying about high upfront costs.